openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 to the project either by creating and sending pull requests, or by submitting patches through email.
-For information on how to do both as well as information on how to identify the maintainer for each area of code, see the ":ref:`how-to-submit-a-change`" section in the Yocto Project Development Tasks Manual.
+For information on how to do both as well as information on how to identify the maintainer for each area of code, see the ":ref:`dev-manual/common-tasks:submitting a change to the yocto project`" section in the Yocto Project Development Tasks Manual.

 .. _resources-bugtracker: